Kalmat/Coward-Web-Browser/README.md

 # Coward

-This is an evolution of the many 'Simple Web Browser' examples built with PyQt5/PyQt6 you can find on the Internet, adding:
+This is an evolution of the many 'Simple Web Browser' examples built with PyQt5/PyQt6 you can find on the Internet, specially focused in privacy, and adding a number of features:

 - Tabs, which can be added, moved and removed
 - Vertical and Horizontal tabs positioning